ArnauVallve94/mcv-m5/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py -c config/own_tt100K_classif.py -e Team_7_Model_TT100K
 ```

+# Object Detection - Week 3

+## Abstract

+## YOLO (You Only Look Once)
+YOLO is a Neural Network that performs object detection.
+It achieves twice the mean average precision (63.5) than its predecessors and in a faster way (45 fps).
+The main difference with respect to the others systems is that it is based on a single stream of convolutions, fully connected and regression layers, with no region proposal step.
+This makes it able to reason about the whole information of the images and generalise better non observed images.

 ## Completed Tasks
 | Week 1 [100%] | Week 2 [100%] | Week ... |
 | ------------- | ------------- | ------------- |